nalgeon/sqlean/docs/fileio.md

 Access the file system directly from SQL.
 Partly based on the [fileio.c](https://sqlite.org/src/file/ext/misc/fileio.c) by D. Richard Hipp.

+Main features:

+-   Read file contents as a blob.
+-   Read a file line by line.
+-   Write a blob to a file.
+-   Create a directory.
+-   Create a symlink.
+-   List files in a directory.

 ### fileio_read(path)

 Reads the file specified by `path` and returns its contents as `blob`.